Fancy a first look at the Bridgerton spinoff?

 What is the 'Bridgerton' spinoff about?

-Instead, the spinoff will focus on the origin story of our favorite snuff-sniffing Queen Charlotte, who is played by Golda Rosheuvel in the original Netflix series.
+The Bridgerton siblings won't be the center of attention this go-around.
+The spinoff will focus on the origin story of our favorite snuff-sniffing Queen Charlotte, who is played by Golda Rosheuvel in the original Netflix series.
+(Was Queen Charlotte real?
+Here's everything you need to know about the inspiration for the character.)

 "Centered on Queen Charlotte's rise to prominence and power, this Bridgerton-verse prequel tells the story of how the young Queen's marriage to King George sparked both a great love story and a societal shift, creating the world of the Ton inherited by the characters in Bridgerton," reads the official series description from Netflix.